it-application-modernization/pot-documentation/APIC-labs/ReadMe.md

-# IBM API Connect
+# API Management Experience

 ## Introduction
+In this lab you will explore an API Management platform for use in your API Economy.
-IBM API Connect is an integrated API management offering, with capabilities and tooling for all phases of the API lifecycle.
-Key steps of the API lifecycle include create, secure, manage, socialize, and analyze.
+**IBM API Connect (APIC)** is an integrated API management offering, with capabilities and tooling for all phases of the API lifecycle.
+Key steps of the API lifecycle include create, secure, manage, socialize and analyze.

 [Return to main lab section](../index.md#lab-section)